ZosBHAI/tech_notes/technical_notes/Coursera_Notes_Data_Modelling_PowerBI.md

 	    - Example: _Inventory Balance_ → can be summed across product categories or locations, but not across time periods (e.g., 50 units in Jan + 60 in Feb ≠ 110 units).
 - ## Cross-Filter Direction in Power BI
 	- In Power BI, **cross-filter direction** controls how filters flow between related tables in a data model.
 This is critical for analyzing data across multiple tables without writing complex queries.

 		- **Single Direction Filtering (default)**
 		    - Filters flow **one way**, usually from dimension → fact table.
 		    - Example: Filtering the _Salesperson_ table automatically filters the _Sales_ table for that person’s sales.
 		- **Bidirectional Filtering**
 		    - Filters flow **both ways** between tables.   (facts -> dimensions)
 		    - Example: Filtering _Sales_ also filters _Salesperson_ and _Product_ tables, letting you see which products each salesperson sold.
 		    -  More flexible but can reduce performance and create ambiguous filter paths.
+            - ### Drawbacks of Bi-Directional Filtering in Power BI
+				- **Performance Impact**: Can slow down performance with large datasets due to extra processing.
+				- **Ambiguous Filter Paths**: Creates confusion in filter propagation, leading to possible incorrect analysis.
+				- **Complexity in Data Models**: Makes relationships harder to manage, maintain, and understand.
+				- **Risk of Circular References**: May cause calculation or data retrieval errors if not handled carefully.
 		- **Example**
 		- ## Tables
 			**Salesperson** (Dimension)